ShoshBeer/talking-circles/public/to-do.md

 ### Related Words

+ - Remove duplicate English related words and make sure there are defs for displaced related words

 ### Target Words

  - Add field to input target word manually
  - Add way to upload list of vocabulary words to use as source for target words
- - Make sure there are 5 related words
  - Filter duplicate words on list with different forms
     - E.g. answer and answers, economize and economise